Associate Research Professor: Claire J. Standley

-Dr. Claire J. Standley is an Assistant Research Professor with the Center for Global Health Science and Security and the Department of Microbiology & Immunology.
+Dr. Claire J. Standley is an Associate Professor, Research Track with the Center for Global Health Science and Security and the Department of Microbiology & Immunology.
 Her research focuses on the analysis of health systems strengthening and international capacity building for public health, with an emphasis on prevention and control of infectious diseases in both humans and animals, as well as public health emergency preparedness and response.

 - BA (Hons) Natural Sciences (Zoology), University of Cambridge, UK